dlt-hub/dlt/docs/website/blog/2023-10-19-dbt-runners.md

 We could summarize this as: Cloud is the best solution if your Analytics engineer team wants analytics engineer specific tooling and does not want to concern itself with data-engineer specific tooling.

-1. **Scalability and Performance:** Dbt Cloud provides seamless scalability to handle large-scale data transformation workloads efficiently.
+1. **Scalability and Performance:** dbt Cloud provides seamless scalability to handle large-scale data transformation workloads efficiently.
-2. **Collaboration and Team Management:** Dbt Cloud offers centralized project management and collaboration features, enhancing team productivity and coordination.
+2. **Collaboration and Team Management:** dbt Cloud offers centralized project management and collaboration features, enhancing team productivity and coordination.
-3. **Automated Task Scheduling:** Dbt Cloud allows for automated scheduling of dbt jobs, streamlining data transformation processes.
+3. **Automated Task Scheduling:** dbt Cloud allows for automated scheduling of dbt jobs, streamlining data transformation processes.
-4. **Easy Integration with Cloud Data Warehouses:** Dbt Cloud integrates seamlessly with various cloud data warehouses, facilitating simplified setup and configuration.
+4. **Easy Integration with Cloud Data Warehouses:** dbt Cloud integrates seamlessly with various cloud data warehouses, facilitating simplified setup and configuration.

 So dbt cloud is kind of like a standalone orchestrator, IDE and more.